nfagerlund/puppet-docs/source/puppet/4.7/reference/lang_conditional.markdown

 Expressions that resolve to non-boolean values will be [automatically converted to booleans as described here][bool_convert].

-Static values may also be conditions, although doing this would be pointless.
+Static values can also be conditions, although doing this would be pointless.

 #### Regex capture variables